Pandawan/GarlicRecipes/src/content/wallet-win.md

 ## Step 5.
 Download the Blockchain
 While keeping your network window open, Open a new Command Prompt.
-Navigate to your Garlicoin folder (use `cd C:\Garlic\`), and type `garlicoin-cli getinfo`.
+Navigate to your Garlicoin folder (use `cd C:\Garlic\`), and type `garlicoin-cli getblockchaininfo`.
-Keep using that command until the number of blocks stops changing.
-If it stops changing (after you run the command a bunch of times), it means that you have downloaded all of the blockchain and can now move to the next step.
+This command displays information about the blockchain you have downloaded, the `blocks` value at the top is the number of blocks that has been recieved.
+You can run this command a few times to check the status once it hits the value (https://explorer.grlc-bakery.fun/api/getblockcount)[here] your blockchain sync is complete.

 # Getting a Wallet
 Once you have gotten the Network up and running, you will need to get a wallet address.